 1. Donated products

-Products donated include furniture, office and school supplies, hygiene products, cleaning supplies, appliances, clothing, toys, roofing shingles, insulation, books, seasonal decorations, and other items.
-In 2019, we distributed nearly $127 million worth of new donated products that helped almost 4 million people.
+Products donated include furniture, office and school supplies, hygiene products, cleaning supplies, appliances, furniture, clothing, toys, building materials, books, seasonal decorations, and other items.
+In fiscal year 2023, we distributed 97,000 pallets of resources valued at nearly $181 million both domestically and internationally.

 One way you can give essential products, like a winter coat, to a child in need is through the World Vision Gift Catalog.